SAN DIEGO MILITARY LAWYER

 Anyone serving in a military branch knows that even if your case in the civilian courts is resolved, the punishment of military courts can be worse and longer lasting.
-An attorney with a long history of casework with the military is always the best choice when seeking legal counsel.
+A San Diego military criminal defense attorney with a long history of casework is always the best choice when seeking legal counsel.
 Dealing with command on your own is daunting when years of work and planning are put at risk.
 Attorney’s who have successfully helped people of all ranks in the military and civilian court systems assembled the information below.

-A military defense lawyer will be familiar with NJP proceedings regardless of what branch of military a person serves in.
-The procedures are mostly the same between the branches, but the real difference comes in knowing how to interact and negotiate with the different commands with the Marine Corps, Navy and Army.
+A military defense lawyer in San Diego will be familiar with NJP proceedings regardless of what branch of the military a person serves in.
+The procedures are mostly the same between the branches, but the real difference comes in knowing how to interact and negotiate with the different commands with the Marine Corps, Navy, and Army.

 The review of evidence and punishment in an NJP is put in the hands of your direct command.
-While command must follow the UCMJ, this proceeding avoids a formal court martial in the military court.
-Minor violations that can be directly addressed by command can avoid the long and difficult process of court martial.
-A well-negotiated settlement with a NJP can get anyone looking to continue with military service back to normal life.
+While command must follow the UCMJ, this proceeding avoids a formal court-martial in the military court.
+Minor violations that can be directly addressed by command can avoid the long and difficult process of court-martial.
+A well-negotiated settlement with an NJP can get anyone looking to continue with military service back to normal life.

 The commanding officer makes the ultimate decision of guilt or innocence with an NJP.
 Your lawyer can present any evidence that shows what really happened and what the command or investigators failed to present.
 There are so many cases in the military where investigations are poorly and hastily conducted.
 Key witnesses are never interviewed and evidence that can change the entire look of a case is not found.
 Experienced and tenacious commitment to uncovering the truth is how cases are won.
 A person’s personal and military history is always relevant in any NJP hearing.
 Focusing only on what a person is accused of by command limits a case and exposes the accused to unnecessary punishment.